luisawatkins/orbitdb-storacha-bridge/README.md

 #### Network/Timeout Issues

-Request timeout errors can be resolved by increasing timeout, checking internet connection, or trying different IPFS gateway.
+Request timeout errors can be resolved by increasing timeout, checking internet connection, or trying a different IPFS gateway.

 ### Recovery Modes